aws-samples/scaletest-o3de-multiplayer-sample/README.md

 You will need:
 * An AWS account for deploying the required AWS resources
 * An [EC2 Key pair](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/create-key-pairs.html) created in the AWS account and region in which you want to deploy
 * The [AWS CLI](https://aws.amazon.com/cli/) installed and configured with valid AWS credentials.
-You will need near Admin-level permissions to deploy all the resources defined in this project.
+You will need full access permissions to multiple services in order to deploy all the resources defined in this project.
+See the _[Configuring permissions](#configuring-permissions)_ section for more details.
 * [Docker](https://docs.docker.com/desktop/windows/install/) installed and running in _Windows containers_ mode
 * Python3 installed
 * The [AWS CDK v2](https://docs.aws.amazon.com/cdk/v2/guide/home.html) installed and configured